 The Company exercises judgment in determining its allowance for bad debts, which is based on its historical collection experience, current trends, credit policies, specific customer collection issues, and accounts receivable aging categories.
 In determining this allowance, the Company looks at historical write offs of its receivables.
 The Company also looks at current trends in the credit quality of its customer base as well as changes in its credit policies.
 The Company performs ongoing credit evaluations of its customers and adjusts credit limits based upon payment history and each customer's current creditworthiness.
-The Company utilizes letters of credit as a way to mitigate its credit exposure.
-In addition, in some instances the Company utilizes letters of credit as a way to mitigate its credit contracts with its Chinese customers under which revenue is recognized using the percentage-of-completion method of accounting.
+The Company continuously monitors collections and payments from its customers.
+In addition, in some instances the Company utilizes letters of credit as a way to mitigate its credit exposure.
+In addition, the Company obtains letters of credit, principally issued by banks in China, related to certain contracts with its Chinese customers under which revenue is recognized using the percentage-of-completion method of accounting.
 While actual bad debts have historically been within its expectations and the provisions established, the Company cannot guarantee that it will continue to experience the same rate of bad debts that it had in the past, especially in light of business conditions in the paper industry.
 A significant change in the liquidity or financial position of any of the Company's customers could result in the uncollectibility of the related accounts receivable and could adversely affect its operating cash flows in that period.